bansalgul/rag_pdf/README.md

-Here's a beautiful `README.md` file for your Streamlit application:

----

 # College Q&A Chatbot

 Welcome to the College Q&A Chatbot!
 This application allows you to ask questions about colleges and get instant responses based on the provided college information in PDF documents.